AltamashRafiq/dockerdeploy/README.md

 # Flask Application - Deployed via Docker

-This is a simple Python Flask application containerized using Docker and published on Docker Hub.
+This is a simple Python Flask application containerized using Docker on Amazon Web Services' (AWS) Cloud 9, and published on Docker Hub.
 The app's functionlity is straightforward: given the name of a person via the --name argument, the application returns a hello message addressed to the named person.

 # Installation